TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/User/Index.rst

      :php:`$this->data['parameterArray']['itemFormElName']`
    * The current value of the field in :php:`$this->data['parameterArray']['itemFormElValue']`
-   * The JavaScript function to be called on changing the field in :php:`$this->data['parameterArray']['fieldChangeFunc']`

-   In order for the field to work, it is vital, that the corresponding HTML input field has a unique :html:`id` attribute, fills the attributes :html:`name` and :html:`data-formengine-input-name` with the correct name, as provided in the :php:`itemFormElName` and calls the function provided by :php:`fieldChangeFunc` on changing the data.
+   In order for the field to work, it is vital, that the corresponding HTML input field has a unique :html:`id` attribute, fills the attributes :html:`name` and :html:`data-formengine-input-name` with the correct name, as provided in the :php:`itemFormElName`.

 The field would then look like this in the backend: